Jason2Brownlee/QuakeOfficialArchive/README.md

 If you can help, please contact me directly: jason.brownlee05@gmail.com

+Even if you have bot files already in the archive, send them through.
+Many files were released with the same filename again and again.

+### Wishlists

+Below are lists of known files missing from the archive.

+* [Quake Release Filename Wishlist](research/wishlist.txt): list of known files missing from the archive.
+* [Quake Release URL Wishlist](research/wishlist_urls.txt): list of broken URLs for files missing from the archive.

 ## Acknowledgements

 Special thank you to M.Millar and Wintertime for research and contributions to the archive.